Some thinking on thinking and change management

 Invite Socrates to interrogate your AI outputs

 Using a very old technique to interrogate AI outputs can be very useful.
-I’m sure that Socrates – who famously thought writing was a bad idea because it discouraged dialogue – would have loved AI – an tireless opponent for endless debate.
+I’m sure that Socrates, who famously thought writing was a bad idea because it discouraged dialogue, would have loved AI – a tireless opponent for endless debate.

 If you need to test an AI output before using it, Socrates can teach us a thing or two.